 Again, I am not a source of legal advice, but it seems to me that a lack of this kind of resource that provides a widely available mechanism for reporting issues that could threaten employee safety could be a big strike against an organization should a legal action arise.

-So I started with the question: “How does #meetoo affect HR.”
+So I started with a question about how #metoo affects HR.
 But the bigger question is, why wouldn’t you want to understand on a day in and day out basis what’s working and what’s not for your employees?
 It’s a simple process to implement, thanks to tools like Survale, and the potential benefits in both reduced liability and increased retention and productivity are compelling.